 Salary Info and Job Outlook

-Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to the field of art gallery management, the BLS did project that the employment of curators in general will likely grow by about 8% between 2014 and 2024, a rate faster than the average predicted for all occupations.
-The median salary for all curators in 2015 was $51,520, according to the BLS.
+Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to the field of art gallery management, the BLS did project that the employment of curators in general will likely grow faster than average between 2018 and 2028.
+The mean salary for all curators in 2018 was $58,490, according to the BLS.